-For women’s rugby team, 40-minute matches to test stamina
+For Indian women’s rugby team, 40-minute matches to test stamina

 Coaches have been stressing that their fitness will last them 10 minutes, while the next 30 minutes, the brain will have to drag them in the slipstream and stay persistently at it.
 The team has even mapped for itself an ethics chart (“we know the good from the bad when it comes to tackles”) and found a routine for the water-breaks.

 “Earlier we’d just dawdle away and sip water in our own corner in practice.
 Now everyone sits and drinks water together in training.
 It’s been important in team-building.
-Because it’s not just come-run like mad-go home,” Vahbiz, the tall centre No.12 rugger, a very astute and powerful leader, says.
+Because it’s not just come-run like mad-go home,” Vahbiz, the tall centre No. 12 rugger, a very astute and powerful leader, says.

-It’s helped bring together the 9 speedy girls from Orissa, 6 of the bigs who’ll form the forward pack coming from India’s champion Delhi Hurricanes side and the Maharashtra girls who alongwith strength and size, bring the technical core to the table.
+It’s helped bring together the nine speedy girls from Orissa, six of the bigs who’ll form the forward pack coming from India’s champion Delhi Hurricanes side and the Maharashtra girls who alongwith strength and size, bring the technical core to the table.

 Perhaps the most exciting talent headed to Singapore, however, is full-back Sandhya Rai.
 Exceedingly talented, Sandhya plays fullback for India – a leadership position on the field, an attacking player who also reads the game well enough to know when to switch to defense.
 Fast and strong, she is also the quickest mind on the field – who though only 5’4”, can capture high balls while making split second decisions.